Letters from Sister Dorothy Gwendoline Howard Elmes, 1941 - 1942 - Part 9

 had been called up so suppose she is with McCrom

-& Freddie who were trying to get into Darwin so good
+& Freddie who were trying to get to Darwin, so good

 luck to them.
-Thank goodness we weren't out there,
+Thank goodness we weren't out then.

 There is very little news.
 Suppose you are on night duty